 Finish: initial slight warmth, then … BOOM! – punchy & strong, long in duration with slowly diminishing oak, cinnamon, pepper, rich vanilla

 Overall: Well, it really doesn’t get much better than this – fantastically tasty, complicated, and balanced.
 A 5/5 whiskey in every possible way.

-In closing, I genuinely appreciate any opportunity to taste top-quality dusty Wild Turkey bourbon.
+In closing, I genuinely appreciate any opportunity to taste dusty Wild Turkey bourbon.
 This time was certainly no exception.
 In fact, this ’89 Beyond Duplication was everything it should be – nothing more, nothing less.
-So what brought on the doubt?
+So, what brought on the doubt?
 I can’t speak for anyone else, but I can say that it happens.
-Remember, palates are fickle things and the essence of this hobby is almost entirely subjective.
-My opinion is no better or worse than any other whiskey enthusiast’s, so long as you’re passionately honest.
+Remember, palates are fickle things and the essence of criticism in this hobby is almost entirely subjective.
+One’s opinion is no better or worse than any other whiskey enthusiast’s, so long as you’re passionately honest.

 * Photo (c) 2017 D. Shew